Chronic hives

 • contact with water (aquagenic urticaria).

 Chronic hives are diagnosed if you have a long history (more than 6 weeks) of daily or regular hives.
-Your doctor will take a family history and do a physical examination.
+Your healthcare provider will take a family history and do a physical examination.

-Inducible hives are often confirmed by inducing the reaction, such as scratching your skin in dermographism or applying an ice cube in suspected cold urticaria.
+Inducible hives are often confirmed by inducing the reaction, eg, scratching your skin in dermographism or applying an ice cube if cold urticaria is suspected.

-Your doctor may ask for blood tests to rule out underlying conditions.
+Your healthcare provider may ask for blood tests to rule out underlying conditions.

-Most people with chronic hives manage with appropriate doses of non-drowsy antihistamines such as cetirizine and loratadine.
+Most people with chronic hives manage with appropriate doses of non-drowsy antihistamines (eg, cetirizine and loratadine).
 The doses for chronic hives are usually higher than the usually recommended doses.
-Although referred to as 'non-sedating', these medicines may still cause drowsiness especially at higher doses, so take care when driving or operating machinery.
+Although referred to as 'non-sedating', these medicines may still cause drowsiness, especially at higher doses, so take care when driving or operating machinery.
+If antihistamines work well you'll need to keep taking them for 2 to 3 months after your hives go away, or they'll come back.

-If the cause is a specific food, food additive, shellfish, cosmetic or something else, avoiding those foods or substances will reduce the risk of hives coming back again.
-Also avoid anything that can make hives worse such as excessive heat, spicy foods or alcohol.
+If the cause is a specific trigger, avoiding those foods or substances will reduce the risk of your hives coming back again.
+Also avoid anything that can make hives worse (eg, tight clothing, excessive heat, spicy foods, NSAIDs, opioid medicines or alcohol).

-Steroid or antihistamine creams are not helpful and may cause skin changes or skin irritation.
+Steroid or antihistamine creams aren't helpful and may cause skin changes or skin irritation.

-People with severe symptoms interfering with quality of life may be referred to a clinical immunology/allergy specialist or dermatologist for assessment and consideration of additional medications.
+If you have severe symptoms interfering with your quality of life, and antihistamines haven't worked well, you may be referred to a clinical immunology/allergy specialist or dermatologist.
+They will do an assessment and consider additional medicines.

 Although chronic hives clear up in most cases, 15% of people continue to have symptoms at least twice weekly after 2 years.